lorena-santi/portfolio/projects/fisheries bi solutions/reports/DASHBOARDS.md

 ## 📘 Project Overview

 **Description:**
 This project involved the design and implementation of BI solutions for small fisheries businesses, aiming to uncover operational patterns and improve decision-making.
 Data was collected and processed to develop interactive dashboards.
-These visual tools highlight key metrics such as sales trends, product performance, and inventory flow, providing actionable insights for inventory optimization and demand forecasting.
+These visual tools highlight key metrics such as sales trends, product performance and inventory flow, providing actionable insights for inventory optimization and demand forecasting.

 ## 📊 Dashboard Links